ns144/strava-leaderboard/README.md

 The Leaderboard is build with React / Typescript / Shadcn.

 The leaderboard is live at [Strava Leaderboard](https://strava-leaderboard.nikolasschaber.de/)

+The data is visualized using Recharts Charts styled with Shadcn:

 ![grafik](https://github.com/user-attachments/assets/569bdd0d-920f-4bcd-8577-425af26a4ef8)

 Users can connect their accounts to the leaderboard via the OAuth2 authentication, as explained by Strava in the following image: